-This is an advanced networking course that requires active student participation.
+CCEE 555Advanced Computer Networks3(3,0)This is an advanced networking course that requires active student participation.
 In this course, we will explore TCP protocol, Internet inter-domain routing, Internet QoS and traffic engineering, Internet traffic measurement and analysis, data centers, analysis and performance of content distribution networks, and Software-defined networking.
-In addition, the students will learn building client/server networking applications using socket.
+In addition, the student will learn how to build client/server computer network applications using socket.
 Prerequisite: CCEE 454.